-The Hauser Global Law School comprises four distinct and important groups: the Hauser LLM Scholars, Global Fellows, Global Faculty, and Distinguished Global Fellows.
+Established in 1995 with a generous gift from Rita and Gustave Hauser, NYU’s Hauser Global Law School Program comprises four distinct and important groups: the Hauser Global Scholars, Global Fellows, Global Faculty, and Distinguished Global Fellows.

 Hauser Global Scholars are graduate law students selected from around the world who receive full scholarships each year.
 Hauser Global Fellows are academics, lawyers, government officers, and postdoctoral scholars who spend up to one year in residence at NYU Law working on personal research projects.
 Hauser Global Faculty are renowned international academics and practitioners who specialize in a wide range of legal subjects and are invited to teach specially designed courses, conduct research, and interact with each other and with faculty, students, and alumni.
 Hauser Distinguished Global Fellows are notable intellectual figures who visit the Law School for two or three weeks, and share their expertise with the community by giving lectures and contributing to other educational and scholarly events.

 The Hauser Program, jointly with the Guarini Institute, expands NYU Law's global and international opportunities by providing financial assistance for students participating in International Moot Court Competitions and also supports GlobaLex, an electronic legal publication dedicated to international and foreign law research.

 In addition, each year the Law School also welcomes a select group of Visiting Doctoral Researchers, who are candidates enrolled in a doctoral degree program at another institution abroad who wish to benefit from spending one year of their research at NYU.
 The Visiting Doctoral Researchers Program is administered by the JSD Program.